fizzaaliawan/IDSTask-DataSet-mpg-/README.md

 # 🚗 Dataset Analysis (mpg) — R Script Documentation

-This project performs a **comprehensive exploratory data analysis (EDA)** on the built-in `mpg` dataset from the `ggplot2` package in R.
+This project performs a comprehensive **exploratory data analysis (EDA)** on the built-in `mpg` dataset from the `ggplot2` package in R.
-The main objective is to explore how various vehicle attributes — such as engine size, number of cylinders, and drive type — influence **fuel efficiency**.
+The main objective is to explore how various vehicle attributes — such as engine size, number of cylinders, and drive type — influence fuel efficiency.

 ---